-The most common signs of oral defensiveness, which are a symptom of sensory processing disorder as a result of sensory defensiveness include gagging and avoidance of strong tasting foods.
-Depending on severity, this particular disorder is likely to affect an individual’s diet, possibly leading to weight management difficulties.
+The most common signs of oral defensiveness, which are a symptom of sensory processing disorder, include gagging and avoidance of strong tasting foods.
+Of course this doesn't seem that much different than just your typical picky eater!
+However, depending on severity, this particular disorder is likely to affect an individual’s diet, possibly leading to weight management difficulties.
+They will have an extremely limited number of foods they are willing to eat and getting them to try something new is like asking them to do the impossible.

-If a child has oral dysfunction with hyposensitivity, he/she may often put things into the mouth that are inedibles, also known as pica.
-Chewy tubes or chewelry can help a child fulfil their desire for oral sensations in a more appropriate manner.
-An occupational therapist may also put together a sensory diet to help with sensory processing disorder symptoms.
+If a child has oral dysfunction with hyposensitivity, he/she may often put things into the mouth that are inedibles, also known as PICA.
+Chewy tubes or chewelry can help a child fulfill their desire for oral sensations in a more appropriate manner.
+An occupational therapist may also put together a sensory diet to help with these as well as other sensory processing disorder symptoms.

 Individuals with oral defensiveness typically tend to avoid fruits and vegetables because they may taste very bitter, leading to a higher risk of certain disease as a result of nutritional deficiencies.
 Individuals that are under-reactive or hyposensitive to food are more prone to overeating sweets leading to excessive weight gain and higher risk of diabetes or heart disease.
 Symptoms may also be accompanied by tactile defensiveness, an auditory dysfunction, or proprioceptive dysfunction.